The ESG Diversity Standard Index

 Community Representation

-A mutuality analysis comparing customer’s own data to census and/or customer data.
+A mutuality / representation analysis compares staff profile data to census data.

 25%